alpengeist/gpt-companion/README.md

 ## Configuration
 The environment variable OPENAI_KEY must contain your OpenAI API key.

-To configure your favorite commands or change the hot key, edit the **config.py** file.
-It is very simple and straightforward.

 ## Future Ideas
-* The config is in the code.
-Not ideal of course for non-developers and in case this project gains a couple of users.
-I haven't decided the format, yet.
 * Optional: Issue a paste keyboard command after GPT is finished.
 This will integrate GPT seamlessly in any text application.